Update: The Strike Industries Hydra Blade is available now. You can get it through this affiliate link.

 The folding blade is made from very respectable Japanese AUS-8 steel providing a good balance between strength and blade retention, with corrosion resistance and the ability to keep the blade sharp.
 The Hydra Blade is extended using a flipper design, that appears to be easily manipulated with the user’s forefinger.
 There is a liner lock mechanism to ensure the blade remains in place when at work, but is easily moved to the side to allow blade folding.

 The measurement specifications are currently not listed by Strike Industries, but the blade appears to be 3.0 – 3.5 inches long.
-Overall length should be around 6.5 – 7.0 inches.
+The overall length should be around 6.5 – 7.0 inches.
 The blade combines a razor edge tip with a serrated bevel for heavier work.

 Complimenting the AUS-8 steel blade are nice G10 textured grip scales.
 G10 has been a huge success in knife making and other ventures.
 G10 is a high-pressure fiberglass laminate with proven qualities of durability and resistance to corrosion.
 In addition, the G10 scales of the Hydra Blade have been textured to provide outstanding grip without being too rough.